TheBlackbird14/ConsoleGamesLib/README.md

 # ConsoleGamesLib

 A collection of minimalist games, singleplayer and multiplayer, to be played in the Console.
+(Currently only works on macOS/Linux)

 ---